DCI-Webdev/gh-actions-demo/README.md

-# gh-actions-demo
+# GitHub Actions Demo

-This repo is for demosntrating GitHub actions for CI/CD testing and deployment
+This repo is for demonstrating GitHub actions for CI/CD testing and deployment.